nicoring/locationMashup/README.md

 npm install && bower install && grunt build --force && npm start
 ```

-You need to download [these](https://drive.google.com/open?id=0B-qPNJhiRTz2fmxZQkE4UGtiNGItbFZfTTFubTNiZmJHYTY4aGdfbnpiOEVfM3U1VTVRWDA&authuser=0) turtle files and put them in an database which provides a SPARQL endpoint.
+You need to download [these](https://drive.google.com/open?id=0B-qPNJhiRTz2fmxZQkE4UGtiNGItbFZfTTFubTNiZmJHYTY4aGdfbnpiOEVfM3U1VTVRWDA&authuser=0) turtle files and put them in a database which provides a SPARQL endpoint.
 Then you have to edit the url and graphs in `server/config.js`.

 Unfortunately the dockerfile is not working.
 Feel free to contact us for help!